 August 26, 2011

 Professor Thomas Main became the first two-time winner of the Sprankling Faculty Scholarship Award on Aug.
-19, 2011, at the annual Pacific McGeorge Faculty Dinner at the Sutter Club.
+19, 2011, at the annual McGeorge Faculty Dinner at the Sutter Club.

 Main was recognized for writing "The Procedural Foundation of Substantive Law," 87 Wash.
 U. L. Rev. 801 (2010), an insightful article on the tenuous distinction between procedure and substance.
 The article argues that the substance-procedure dichotomy is problematic not simply because procedural law is inherently substantive, but also because substantive law is inherently procedural.